-If a an adult undergraduate student who has been dismissed from The University of Scranton wishes to apply for readmission to the University, the student may do so no sooner than one full semester after the semester in which the dismissal took place.
+If an adult undergraduate student who has been dismissed from The University of Scranton wishes to apply for readmission to the University, the student may do so no sooner than one full semester after the semester in which the dismissal took place.
 Readmission is not automatic; the student will need to demonstrate that the conditions which led to dismissal will not present a continuing problem.
 If a student is dismissed a second time from the University, readmission is not permitted.
-Students who want to be readmitted after dismissal need to apply to the

-College of Graduate and Continuing Education directly.
+Students who want to be readmitted after dismissal need to apply to the College of Graduate and Continuing Education directly.

-The University of Scranton/ Marywood University Cross-Registration Program
+University of Scranton/Marywood University Cross-Registration

-After completing 30 credits at The University of Scranton, full-time CGCE undergraduates in good academic standing may take two courses (equivalent to 6 credits) at Marywood during the calendar year (January to December).
-Part-time students can take one Marywood course for every five University of Scranton courses, for a maximum of six Marywood courses.
-Interested students should contact the Office of Student Services and Advising.
+Full-time undergraduate students who are in good standing and have completed 30 credits at The University of Scranton may take two Marywood University courses (equivalent to 6 credits) during the calendar year (January to December) on a space-available basis and with the approval of their advisor and dean.
+Part-time students who are in good academic standing and have completed 30 credits at The University of Scranton may take one Marywood course for every five Scranton courses, for a maximum of six Marywood courses, on a space-available basis and with the approval of their advisor and dean.